 Restaurants often don’t know what’s in their food, largely because of cross contamination.
 Baked goods are a particularly dangerous area for those with food allergies, due to how carelessly ingredients like flour is processed.

 In recent years, we’ve seen an uptick in brands use major allergens as cost-saving filler in their products.
 Those are intentional contamination.
-The incidents of accidental contamination are much higher, as much equipment is shared in the processing and packaging if various products, equipment which is exposed to major allergens.
+The incidents of accidental contamination are much higher, as much equipment is shared in the processing and packaging if various products, so the equipment can contaminate other food with those major allergens.

 Wild stuff.
 Is this consistent world wide?
 Do any countries set good examples?